Visionary Indra Nooyi shares why championing fair representation can boost company profits

 READ MORE: How to improve inclusion in the workplace

-Speaking at the annual P&G #WeSeeEqual summit, attended by HRD, she shared why enabling a diverse and inclusive workforce can directly impact the bottom line.
+Speaking at the annual P&G #WeSeeEqual summit, attended by HRD, she shared why enabling a diverse and inclusive workforce can directly impact the business bottom line.

 Like many organisations, PepsiCo’s leaders believed it’s crucial to close the gap between customers and employees.
 Simply said, they knew employees needed to showcase an understanding of the customer needs to serve them better.